LibraryOfCongress/newspaper-navigator/README.md

 * `pub_date [str]`: the publication date of the page, in the format `YYYY-MM-DD`
 * `edition_seq_num [int]`: the edition sequence number
 * `page_seq_num [int]`: the page sequence number
-* `boxes [list:list]`: a list containing the coordinates of predicted boxes in YOLO format
+* `boxes [list:list]`: a list containing the coordinates of predicted boxes indexed according to [x1, y1, width, height], where (x1, y1) is the top-left corner of the box relative to the standard image origin.
 * `scores [list:float]`: a list containing the confidence score associated with each box
 * `pred_classes [list:int]`: a list containing the predicted class for each box; the classes are:
   1. Photograph